ddzbxh/PCB_JBODPWSW/README.md

 # PCB_JBODPWSW
-This pcb bord project relates to a power supply motherboard of a JBOD storage server.
+This pcb bord project relates to a power control and fan_pwm motherboard of a JBOD storage server.